sansseriff/lab_wiki/docs/Restarting Skynet.md

 Leave the terminal open, remove the VGA monitor, mouse and keyboard.
 Everything else skynet related should start automatically.

 #### Isn't that a hacky and stupid way to start the server?
 Yes, I don't know a better way.
-Email Alex Walter if you want.
+You're welcome to look into a better way of doing it, or asking Alex W.